tylervanover/ACH-Clerk/README.md

 What I intend to do is simple:

-1. Create a GUI for the employee to filter numerous ACH Account Change forms by a search bar, say if they didn't know the name of the company, but new that it was a utility service.
+1. Create a GUI for the employee to filter numerous ACH Account Change forms by a search bar, say if they didn't know the name of the company, but knew that it was a utility service.
 That, or if the customer does know the name of the billing company, we can select their specific ACH Account Change form.